Self-priming pumps are required if a pump is required to be located above the level of the liquid to be pumped.

-A Self Priming Pump can remove air from the suction pipe before continuing with standard operating.
+A Self-Priming Pump removes air from the suction pipe before continuing with standard operating.
 This is often required when a pump is installed above the fluid that will be pumped, for example, above a storage tank, because the suction lift from the tank will be full of air from when the pump was last shut down.

-We have 3 pump series’ within our range that have self-priming capabilities: Self-Priming Centrifugal Pumps, AODs and Peristaltic Pumps.
+We have 3 pump series within our range that have self-priming capabilities:

 Our Industrial Self-Priming Centrifugal Pump is ideal for liquids with some solids, water, mild chemicals, solvents and highly aerated fluids.